Power in Calm Decisions

 Am I choosing from fear, pressure, guilt, or clarity?

-Can I sit with this a moment longer before deciding?
+Can I sit with this a little longer before deciding?

 Peace becomes stronger when decisions do.